Top Sellers in Doctrine > Science, Creation & Evolution:

 Scholarly but accessible

-In this book Professor Douglas Kelly persuasively argues for a literal interpretation of the seven day account of creation found in Genesis chapters 1 and 2.
-He assesses both the biblical details and the scientific data to show that there is a convincing case for this understanding and how it is scientifically viable.
+In this book, Professor Douglas Kelly persuasively argues for a literal interpretation of the six-day account of creation found in Genesis chapters 1 and 2.
+He assesses both the biblical details and the scientific data to show that there is a convincing and scientifically viable case for this understanding.
+This new edition, written twenty years after the original, contains important revisions and additional chapters, bringing this insightful and relevant volume up-to-date with developments in this field.

 People who looked at this item also looked at: